grantjforrester/docker-java-jwt-uservice-starter/README.md

-# Docker Java μService Starter
+# Docker Java Microservice Starter

 This project is a template for creating a Docker-based microservices using OpenJDK and Spring Boot.